E-File 1095-C: Simplify ACA Reporting

 Penalties for Failing to File Form 1095-C

-Failure to file Form 1095-C, "Employer-provided Health Insurance Offer and Coverage," or failure to furnish the form to employees, can result in for Applicable Large Employers (ALEs).
+Failure to file Form 1095-C or failure to furnish the form to employees can result in for Applicable Large Employers (ALEs).
 These penalties are as follows:

 • Failure to File with the IRS: Penalties can apply for each instance of failing to file Form with the IRS by the required deadline.
 The penalty may vary depending on how late the filing is and whether there was intentional disregard of the filing requirements.